danielshervheim/danielshervheim.github.io/_projects/22_Fluid Simulation.md

 # Fluid Simulation

-I wrote this fluid simulation as a project for an animation and planning course I took in university.
+In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
+I wrote this fluid simulation for his course.

 Our directive was to implement a physically-based simulation in real-time.
 I chose to offload the simulation to the GPU via compute shaders.
 This allowed me to simulate a 1024 × 1024 grid in real-time.

 ## Media